gigafied/minion/readme.md

-## Minion - Cross-Platform & Cross-Browser JavaScript Inheritance
+## MinionJS - Cross-Platform & Cross-Browser JavaScript Inheritance

 The goal of Minion is to provide easy-to-use, easy-to-grasp inheritance support for JavaScript.